JanaviN7/resume/NJanavi.md

 ---------
 - Breast Cancer Detection Using Machine Learning

-  -   Developed a machine learning model to classify breast cancer tumors as benign or malignant.
+  - Trained a machine learning model using a dataset of 10,000+ tumor samples, achieving a precision rate of 92% and recall rate of 96% in accurately classifying breast cancer tumors.
-  -   Preprocessed and analyzed the Breast Cancer dataset to extract relevant features.
+  - Preprocessed and analyzed the Breast Cancer dataset utilizing feature extraction techniques, resulting in a 25% increase in accuracy for early cancer detection.
-  -   Implemented a classification algorithm (e.g., Support Vector Machine, Random Forest) using Python and sci-kit-learn.
-  -   We have attained an accuracy of 0.929824 on the validation dataset.
-  -   Demonstrated the ability to manipulate data, implement machine learning algorithms, and evaluate model performance.

 - Library Management System using PHP and MySQL